brettkromkamp/awesome-knowledge-management/README.md

 The Knowledge Graph Radar is an attempt to keep track of interesting people, projects, applications and so forth *related to* the [knowledge graph](https://en.wikipedia.org/wiki/Knowledge_Graph) space.

 > When I say "*related to*" I am going broad rather than narrow.
-That is, I will probably include a lot of things that are only loosely related to knowledge graphs per se but that **could be** of interest within the context of the development of [Contextualise](https://contextualise.dev), the (collaborative) knowledge management application that I am developing.
+That is, I will probably include a lot of things that are only loosely related to knowledge graphs per se but that **could be** of interest within the context of the development of [Contextualise](https://contextualise.dev), the (personal and collaborative) knowledge management application that I am developing.
 Having said that, I will try to stay on topic as much as possible :)

 ![Isometric classroom](resources/isometric-classroom.png)